kuleuven/iRODS-User-Training/08_mango_portal.md

 To create a new schema, click on the tab 'Metadata schema's' on the right, and then on 'Create new template' at the bottom.
 In the following popup, give a name to your schema.

+> **Note:** Currently, all schema's are shared publicly.
+> This means that two people cannot create schema's with the same name.
+> Be sure to choose a unique name for your schema's.
+> Permissions for schema's will be added in a later version.

 Then, you can start adding elements:

 <img align="center" src="img/mango_portal_new_template.png" width="300px">